ugr-sail/sinergym/docs/source/pages/usage-example.rst

             sum(rewards))
     env.close()

-With this, we have added normalizations to the observations returned by the environment and Sinergym will also store the outputs in a CSV.
+With this, we have added normalization to the observations returned by the environment and Sinergym will also store the outputs in a CSV.
 For more information about how Sinergym displays its output, please visit the section :ref:`Output format`.

 ******************************